Extension Of Stray Dogs Neutralization To Divisional Headquarters Approved For Containing Rabies - UrduPoint

 Extension Of Stray Dogs Neutralization To Divisional Headquarters Approved For Containing Rabies

-After obtaining satisfactory results from neutralization of stray dogs in provincial metropolis to contain deadly rabies disease, the Livestock and Dairy Development Department of Khyber Pakhtunkhwa has decided the extension of the initiative to all the divisional headquarters of the province

-PESHAWAR, (UrduPoint / Pakistan Point News - 21st Mar, 2023 ) :After obtaining satisfactory results from neutralization of stray dogs in provincial metropolis to contain deadly rabies disease, the Livestock and Dairy Development Department of Khyber Pakhtunkhwa has decided the extension of the initiative to all the divisional headquarters of the province.
+PESHAWAR, (UrduPoint / Pakistan Point News - 22nd Mar, 2023 ) :After obtaining satisfactory results from the neutralization of stray dogs in the provincial metropolis to contain deadly rabies disease, the Livestock and Dairy Development Department of Khyber Pakhtunkhwa has decided extension of the initiative to all the divisional headquarters of the province.

 The project helped in reducing infection of deadly rabies disease from 8000 cases to 3000 during that period at Lady Reading Hospital, the largest health facility in Khyber Pakhtunkhwa, Masoom claimed.

-Director Livestock said people can approach department for lodging complaints about presence of stray dogs in their area and mobile team will visit to operate and neutralize the dogs.
+Director Livestock said people can approach the department for lodging complaints about the presence of stray dogs in their area and a mobile team will visit to operate and neutralize the dogs.

-� According to a survey of Water and Sanitation Services Peshawar (WSSP) there are around 7500 to 10,000 stray dogs only in Peshawar district.

-While according to statistical data, number of rabies cases in Pakistan are reported around 90,000 on annual basis with 60 percent of infection occurring among teenage boys as young as 15 years of age.
+While according to statistical data, the number of rabies cases in Pakistan is reported around 90,000 on annual basis with 60 percent of infection occurring among teenage boys as young as 15 years of age.

-Dr. Masoom informed that Livestock Department has established a state-of-the-art operation theater in Peshawar and has the capacity of operating several dogs on daily basis.
+Dr. Masoom informed that Livestock Department has established a state-of-the-art operation theatre in Peshawar and has the capacity of operating several dogs on a daily basis Before releasing the dog in open after the operation, a collar installed with reflectors is fixed around its neck and a tattoo is printed on-ear as the mark of identity that the dog is already operated, he apprised APP.

+Dr. Masoom said so far stray dog population was controlled only through culling of a dog by shooting them or poisoning the animal which is a very cruel practice.

+By sterilizing stray dogs, "We also wanted to stop the inhuman practice of killing animals ruthlessly, he concludes.